cookiexlks/The-Cookie-Article/README.md

 # The-Cookie-Article
-The Cookie Article will mostly make sence.
+The Cookie Article will mostly make sense.